deslreeflores/3fingerGripper/README.md

 This project demonstrates two methods for controlling a 3-finger dextrous gripper using an Arduino Uno and a 360° positional servo:

 1. **ROS 2 Serial Control (RS485)**:
 An earlier version of the project enabled **ROS 2** control over **RS485 serial communication**.
-A custom ROS 2 Python node published open and close commands to the Arduino, allowing integration with larger robotic systems and automation frameworks.
+A custom ROS 2 Python node published open and close commands to the Arduino, allowing collaboration with larger robotic systems and automation frameworks

 2. **IR Remote Control**:
 The final design uses an **infrared** remote to open and close the gripper directly.
 The Arduino decodes the IR signals and drives the servo to open or close the gripper.
-This approach provides a simple, standalone solution without requiring a PC or ROS environment.
+This approach provides a simple, standalone solution without requiring a PC or ROS environment

-Both control methods are documented to showcase the flexibility of the system and the development process from PC-based to fully embedded control.
+Both control methods are documented to showcase the flexibility of the system and the development process from PC-based to fully embedded control

-The steps for the method using ROS 2 Serial Control will be presented first with hardware, firmware, and software, then followed by the IR Remote Control approach.
+The steps for the method using ROS 2 Serial Control will be presented first with hardware, firmware, and software, then followed by the IR Remote Control approach

 # ROS 2 SERIAL CONTROL GRIPPER (RS485)
 ---
 This project enables ROS2 control of a 3-finger adaptive gripper using an Arduino microcontroller and RS485 serial communication.
-The goal is to design, build, and test working system to receive open and close commands from a ROS 2 node, parsing them on the Arduino, and driving a servo motor accordingly.
+The goal is to design, build, and test working system to receive open and close commands from a ROS 2 node, parsing them on the Arduino, and driving a servo motor accordingly
 # Overview
 The system bridges a gap in robotics research by providing a gripper that:
 - Uses standardized communication (RS485),
 - Integrates cleanly with ROS 2-based workflows,
-- And is built from affordable, off-the-shelf components.
+- And is built from affordable components

 ## Hardware Components:
 - Arduino Uno